 - Add the homemade mayo to the the milk and apple cider vinegar mixture.
 Stir to combine.

-- Stir in the tamari and mustard followed by the seasoning mix.
+- Stir in the Worcestershire (or tamari) and mustard followed by the seasoning mix.
 Add the crumbled tofu and stir.
 Tightly cap the mason jar and shake a few times to further incorporate the ingredients.
 Refrigerate for at least 2 hours to infuse the flavors.
 It will also firm up while refrigerating.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.